How to Install a Soft Water System in Orlando

 Of course, you may choose to use a home water testing kit.
 However, you should make sure to choose a kit that tests for hardness specifically, since many of the available home test kits measure only the pH level of water.

-The alternative is to get a professional water quality test like the one we offer at Guardian Water Services.
-You can learn more about it here.
+The alternative is to get a professional water quality comparison like the one we offer at Guardian Water Services.

 Step #2: Evaluate the Test Results